Skip to content

 How DriveLog Helps With a 2026-27 ATO Mileage Claim

-Whether the 2026-27 ATO cents per kilometre rate stays at 88c/km or increases to our predicted 90c/km, the rate only matters if your work kilometres are defensible.
+Whether you end up claiming at the 2025-26 rate of 88c/km or the draft 2026-27 rate of 91c/km, the rate only matters if your work kilometres are defensible.

 DriveLog helps Australian drivers keep cleaner records by: